Pine MountainSettlement School

 Another remarkable personal story is that of Frank W. “Unk” Cheney who survived the bombing of Shanghai and imprisonment by the Japanese during WWII at the Chapel prison camp.
 His experiences as a prisoner of the Japanese was both horrendous and productive for “Unk” who learned the Japanese language and developed an appreciation for Japanese furniture design.
 He demonstrated how even the most oppressive features of war can be turned to advantage.
 His aesthetic sensibilities and gentleness brought a different perspective of the Far East to students who had the privilege of working with him at Pine Mountain.

 Paul Hayes, a student, and later PMSS Director, went to Berea College as part of the V-12 program and later to Duke as a recipient of the same military assistance.
 Paul saw duty in the Pacific.
-His brother John Hayes, fist signed on as part of the Army Corps of Engineers and later in the regular Army, also going to the Pacific theater to fight.
+His brother John Hayes, first signed on as part of the Army Corps of Engineers and later in the regular Army, also going to the Pacific theater to fight.
 Silvan Hayes, the oldest brother was already in the Army in the European war and was killed in 1943 in France.
-Enoch Hall, a PMSS student from Perry county joined the Army and served in Hawaii where he was stationed when his barracks were strafed by the Japanese in the opening days of the Pacific war.
+Enoch C. Hall II, a PMSS student from Perry county left Pine Mountain and joined the Army and served in Hawaii.
+He was among the many soldiers who were witness to the opening days of WWII when Pearl Harbor was bombed by the Japanese and led to the declaration of war by the U.S. Hall’s barracks at the Honolulu air field were strafed by the Japanese in the opening days of the Pacific war.
 Joe Glen Bramlett, a student who served in the Army left a large visual record of his years at the School and those in the Army.

 Student William David Martin left PMSS in March of 1941 to join the Navy and following his completion of duty wrote a letter to the School saying that he had earlier been overcome by “Navy fever” and would like to complete his degree at the School — which he did.